informramiz/Particle-Filter/README.md

 # Overview
-2 dimensional particle filter in C++ to localize a lost vehicle, given a map of this location, a (noisy) GPS estimate of its initial location, and lots of (noisy) sensor and control data.
+A 2D particle filter in C++ to localize a lost vehicle, given a map of its lost location, a (noisy) GPS estimate of its initial location, and lots of (noisy) sensor and control data.

 I ran this particle filter on an input data present in `data` folder of this repo and I got following accuracy and performance.